NOW TAKING 2026 ORDERS

 Your money stays local.
 Why spend your hard earned dollars lining the pockets of multinational meatpackers, grocery store conglomerates, and everyone in between?

-Local Beef, with 24/7 access to grass and supplemented with grain raised on pasture to ensure optimal meat quality and animal wellbeing.
+Local Beef, with 24/7 access to grass and optionally supplemented with grain (small price increase) raised on pasture to ensure optimal meat quality and animal wellbeing.

-To Us: $1,300 Non-Refundable Deposit To Reserve Your Animal which will be applied to your total, $3.60/lb Live Weight When Fully Grown
+To Us: $1,300 Non-Refundable Deposit To Reserve Your Animal which will be applied to your total, $6.32/lb Hanging Weight When Fully Grown

 To The Butcher: $210 Slaughter, $1.10/lb Hanging Weight if using our preferred butcher, Diamond S Meats in Klamath Falls.